kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 ### The Snapshot Session Manager

-The Snapshot Session Manager is a community provided container that manages snapshot sessions for all CSI drivers in the system.
+The Snapshot Session Manager is a community provided container that manages snapshot sessions for all CSI drivers in the system;
-It should be configured as a Deployment workload with a replica count of 1, or equivalent.
+it should be deployed in a pod with a replica count of 1.
-The manager pod should run under the authority of a ServiceAccount that is different from that of any CSI driver, and authorized as described in [Risks and Mitigations](#risks-and-mitigations).
+The manager pod should run under the authority of a ServiceAccount that is different from that of any CSI driver, and is authorized as described in [Risks and Mitigations](#risks-and-mitigations).

-It is composed of the following sub-components:
+The manager is composed of the following sub-components:
 - A validating webhook for the
   [SnapshotSessionRequest CR](#snapshotsessionrequest),
   registered when the manager is deployed.